-The portfolio advisors mentioned above have established policies and procedures for selecting and retaining registered dealers to execute securities transactions for the Plan in accordance with internal policies, procedures and controls.
-In addition, the portfolio advisors are required to, among other things, and obtain internal approvals.
+The portfolio advisor mentioned above has established policies and procedures for selecting and retaining registered dealers to execute securities transactions for the Plan in accordance with internal policies, procedures and controls.
+In addition, the portfolio advisor is required to, among other things, and obtain internal approvals.
 When selecting a dealer to execute securities transactions, the portfolio advisors seek to achieve the terms most favorable to you, including cost.
-They follow the same process in determining whether to effect securities transactions through an affiliated dealer or any other dealer.
+The portfolio advisor follows the same process in determining whether to effect securities transactions through an affiliated dealer or any other dealer.